 Flipboard (iOS, Android, Web)

-Flipboard is based around the idea of creating a digital magazine curated by you—a compendium of stories, pulled from your choice of news sources, blogs, and any other site you can plug into Flipboard (which is pretty much all of them).
+Flipboard is based on the idea of curating your own digital magazine—a compendium of stories, pulled from your choice of news sources, blogs, and any other site you can plug into Flipboard (which is pretty much all of them).
 It borders on RSS reader, but it's definitely more of a news app, so it made the cut.

 You can be as broad or specific as you like with Flipboard: point it toward a general topic like technology or productivity, or specify one site in particular that you want to keep up with, and Flipboard mixes everything together seamlessly.

-Flipboard beats out other news-gathering apps when it comes to its interface: the flow feels natural, whether you want to check out the top stories of the day or dig deeper into something that hasn't been as widely covered.
+Flipboard beats out other news-gathering apps when it comes to its interface.
+While you can enable traditional scrolling in the settings, the default "flipping" interface feels like turning pages in a real magazine.
+It does make navigation slightly clunky here and there—but at least for me, it's fun once you get used to it.
+And the content flow feels natural, whether you want to check out the top stories of the day or dig deeper into something that hasn't been as widely covered.
 Where relevant, podcasts, tweets, and videos can be embedded alongside news stories.

 Since Flipboard doesn't have the all-inclusive subscribe-for-access-to-multiple-publications plan, I noticed I didn't see stories from places like WSJ or other paywalled publications quite as much.
-Instead, Flipboard will more often recommend stories from smaller, free publications.
+Instead, Flipboard more often recommends stories from smaller, free publications.

 Flipboard price: Free; you may have to pay to view certain stories, depending on the source.